When Is the Best Time

-April starts to bring warmer temperatures to Vancouver’s waters, which encourages a few early humpback whales to visit.
+April starts to bring warmer temperatures to Vancouver Island’s waters, which encourages a few early humpback whales to visit.
 Gray whales can still be seen at this time and the occasional pod of killer whales might also be spotted.
 Harbour Porpoises remain common sightings.

 - Great time

-In May, killer whales begin to move closer to shore and can be seen more often. humpback whales also begin to be sighted regularly, as more individuals arrive from southern latitudes.
+In May, killer whales begin to move closer to the shore of Vancouver Island and can be seen more often.
+Humpback whales also begin to be sighted regularly, as more individuals arrive from southern latitudes.
 May is usually the last month when you can spot migrating gray whales.

 - Excellent time

-June is when summer takes over from spring and the warmer weather can make it more comfortable to be out on the water.
+June is when summer takes over from spring and the warmer weather can make it more comfortable to be out on the water for whale watching near Vancouver Island.
 Humpbacks and killer whales are the highlights of this month, but you might also be lucky to see Minke Whales and Harbour Porpoises.

 - Excellent time

-In July, minke whales begin to visit the Vancouver coast in greater numbers, although sightings will often be rare. humpbacks and killer whales remain the most common sightings on trips and Harbour Porpoises can also be seen.
+In July, minke whales begin to visit Vancouver Island’s coast in greater numbers, although sightings will often be rare.
+Humpbacks and killer whales remain the most common sightings on trips and Harbour Porpoises can also be seen.

 - Excellent time

-August can be one of the best months to see killer whales in Vancouver, as they are attracted to the coast by the prevalence of seal pups.
+August can be one of the best months to see killer whales in the waters of Vancouver Island, as they are attracted to the coast by the prevalence of seal pups.
 The number of humpbacks also starts to peak, although this can often be one of the busier months of the year onboard tour boats.